tingo-gmbh/laravel-translatable/README.md

 # Laravel Translatable

-Store translations items in your local database using Eloquent.
+Store translation items in your local database using Eloquent.

 ## Install